- November 18, 1975

 The season 2015 was last for Poulsen in the sports car racing.
 He returned to rallying, driving a Škoda Fabia R5 in Denmark.
 In 2016, he scored a podium with Fabia R5 in one race of the German Rally Championship and then participated in German WRC round, finishing 15th in the WRC2 class.
 In 2017, he again participated in one German rally event with Škoda Fabi R5 but also in the Rallylegend event in San Marino, scoring second place in a Toyota Corolla WRC.

-In the circuit racing, Poulsen participated in several races of the 2016 24H Series with Massive Motorsport and then joined Liqui Moly Team Engstler in one round of the TCR Germany, driving a Volkswagen Golf GTI TCR.
+In the circuit racing, Poulsen participated in several races of the 2016 24H Series with Massive Motorsport and then joined Liqui Moly Team Engstler in one round of the 2017 ADAC TCR Germany, driving a Volkswagen Golf GTI TCR.
 In 2018 and 2019, he was active in rallying only.